 Being a smart shopper, you already know to stack coupons on top of sale prices, but what if that sale price isn’t really a sale price?
 Grocery store prices have a cycle over which their prices fluctuate from high to low.
 For most items, the period is 12 weeks, although breakfast cereals are on a 6-week cycle.
 Here’s how that cycle affects your budget:

 Example One: Imagine yourself heading to the grocery store for a box of saltines.
-They’re going for $2.05, and you’ve got a $0.50 coupon, so you buy them for $1.55 and feel like you got a good deal.
-The next week, you don’t notice that saltines are now going for $1.75, so if you’d waited to use your coupon, you’d have snagged them for $1.25.
+They’re going for $2.05, and you’ve got a $0.50 coupon.
+So, you buy them for $1.55 and feel like you got a good deal.
+The next week, you discover saltines priced at $1.75.
+If you’d waited to use your coupon, you’d have snagged them for $1.25.
+A grocery price book would’ve warned you about this.

 When I first started keeping a Grocery Price Book, family members rolled their eyes.
-I was pretty hard-core into couponing at the time, so my Grocery Price Book seemed like overkill.
-Then I started showing off my 3-foot-long grocery receipts where I managed to buy a weeks’ groceries for a family of four, plus two cats and a dog, for as little as $38.
-That’s when people realized that maybe I wasn’t crazy in a bad way.
+I was pretty hard-core into couponing at the time, so the book seemed like overkill.
+Then I started showing off my 3-foot-long grocery receipts.
+They let me prove how I bought a week’s groceries for a family of four, plus two cats and a dog, for as little as $38.
+That’s when people realized that maybe I wasn’t crazy.

-Here’s the thing: if you know how to start a grocery price book and use it correctly, you can buy all the same groceries you’ve been buying but pay significantly less, particularly if you stack coupons on top of low pricing points.
+Here’s the thing: if you know how to start a grocery price book and use it correctly, you can buy all the same groceries you’ve been buying.
+You’ll just save a ton of money.
+You’ll save even more if you stack coupons on top of low pricing points.

 How to Save Money with a Grocery Price Book